jborkows/gotest.nvim/README.md

 Shows last test execution

 ## TODO:
-fix issue with cache of golang test
+fix issue with cache of golang test -> state of tests should be stored on disk and reloaded